 The Doctor Carver Service Club was a U.S. Army Canteen that was opened on 5 May 1943 for African-American soldiers in Brisbane during WW2.
-The Club had a pool room, cafeteria, bar, barber shop and of course a 'swinging' dance floor.
+The Club had a pool room, ping-pong tables, cafeteria, bar, library, barber shop, showers and quarters for men on furlough and of course a 'swinging' dance floor.
 It was located at 100 Grey Street, in South Brisbane on the south side of the Brisbane River which was one of the areas reserved for African-American soldiers.
 The Dr. Carver Club was apparently located opposite the South Brisbane Railway Station.

 The American Red Cross had taken over Laidlaw's building as 100 Grey Street, South Brisbane to establish the Dr. Carver Club.
 Robert Galland told me that the building had also been Delanies Hotel (or Delaneys Hotel) which later became The Manhattan Hotel.
 Robert said that next to the Hotel heading towards Melbourne Street was Warhings Chinese Shop.
 Can anyone confirm?

 |Courier Mail, dated